Accents and diacritics

 More than 500 scholarships, bursaries, prizes and awards are available.

-Advising, Student Awards and Financial Aid, and Counselling are all on Student Street.
+Advising, Student Awards and Financial Aid, and Counselling are all on BMO Student Street.

 Dashes and hyphens

 An em dash (—), not an en dash (–) or hyphen (-), is used to set off a phrase in a sentence in much the same way as commas—as in this example—and parentheses.
-There should be no spaces before or after an em dash.
+Leave a space before and after an em dash.
 Used like parentheses, em dashes can contain a statement with no grammatical connection to the rest of the sentence.
 An em dash is stronger than a comma to enclose.

 Note: the key codes for an em dash are Ctrl+Alt+- (on the number pad) for Windows and Shift+Option+- for Macintosh.